There are two methods to crop an image in GIMP. You can either use the "Cropping Tool" or use the Selection to crop.

 Crop the Image

-GIMP, on the other hand, gives you multiple options (around five different ways to do this).
+GIMP gives you multiple options to crop an image.
 For the sake of simplicity, let's take a look at some of the easiest ways through which you can achieve a cropped image in GIMP.

 You can find the cropping tool at the top left corner of your image as shown below: